mila973/todoAppChallenge/README.md

 # TodoAppChallenge

 Project uses Express and React frameworks for backend and frontend.
-Also application uses MySQL as database.Project is dockerized and doesn't require installation of many frameworks and languages development kits, only docker.
+Also application uses MySQL as database.Project is dockerized and doesn't require installation of frameworks and languages development kits, only docker.

 # Set up the project